d-napoli/d-napoli/README.md

 Hi!
 My name is **Diego Napoli**, I'm from Brazil 🇧🇷 and a computer engineer that has been working as a backend developer since 2016.

 I'm passionate about solving problems, and challenges.
-Open to new opportunities and face changes

 - 📍 Belo Horizonte - Minas Gerais
 - 🖥️ Software Engineer at [Branching Minds](http://branchingminds.com)